 - Fix Timeline

 - Customize Hash Tags

 - Custom CSS

-So these were some of the hidden facts, features and tricks that you can use to improve your knowledge while using Facebook.
-How many of them you already knew?
+So these were some of the hidden facts, features, and tricks that you can use to improve your knowledge while using Facebook.
+How many of them do you already know?
 Have something to add?
 Share with us in the comments below.